 As great as they are, there is one thing that many bloggers do incorrectly.
 They use the image from the other blogs on their site without permission.
 Those images are not yours to use on your site without asking first.

 All images are the copyright of the person who took them.
 When it comes to recipes or DIYs, those images are taken by the creator of that content.
-They may not want it anywhere but their website.
+They may not want it anywhere, but their website.
 You can’t put it on your site without their OK.

 Even if the image is stock photography, you still cannot use it without permission.
-First off, you have no idea where that image came from whether it was purchased or stolen from another site.
-If it you use it without consent, you are now liable for using it as well.
+First off, you have no idea where that image came from, whether it was purchased or stolen from another site.
+If you use it without consent, you are now liable for using it as well.
 Not only that, but when someone buys an image, the rights allow them to use it on their site – not for anyone to take and use as they see fit.

 If you want to do one of these posts, reach out to the blogger and ask for permission to use the image.
 You may also find a blanket statement on their site that states you can use an image as long as you give attribution and a link to the article for a round-up post.

-LEGAL POLICIES YOU NEED TO INCLUDE ON YOUR BLOG
+LEGAL POLICIES YOU NEED ON A BLOG

 So, what do you need to have to make sure your site is legal?